open-organization/open-org-leaders-manual/second-edition/table-of-contents.md

 - _The tao of project management—Allison Matlack (Red Hat)_
 - _Leading through the power of "thank you"—Curtis A. Carver (Unviersity of Alamaba, Birmingham)_
 - _More engaging meetings begin with trustful relationships—MaryJo Burchard (Concord Solutions)_
-- Open leadership lessons from unlikely places—Jim Hall (FreeDOS)
+- _Open leadership lessons from a galaxy far, far away—Jim Hall (FreeDOS)_

 ## Back Matter